Open Putting Stance – A Guide To The Pros And Cons

 Do Tour Professionals Use An Open Putting Stance?

-Most professionals tend to use a fairly square putting stance.
+Most pro golfers tend to use a fairly square putting stance.
 The most famous golfer to use an open stance was Jack Nicklaus.
 It is surprising more players didn’t copy his putting style as he was the most successful golfer in history.

 Do Coaches Recommend An Open Putting Stance?